Ultimate Guide to the Real Estate “iBuyers” in 2024

 I worked for Zillow and Offerpad.
 I’ve personally sold not one but two homes to Opendoor.

-I can personally attest that we tried to make fair offers on homes (and sometimes, when we failed to accurately price a home, it was to your benefit!)
+I can personally attest that, at both Zillow and Offerpad, we tried to make fair offers on homes (and sometimes, when we failed to accurately price a home, it was to the benefit of the homeowner!)

-I also have experience on the other side, however.
+I also have experience on the other side of the transaction.
 When my father passed away, we sold his home in 2016 to Opendoor, then just a one-of-a-kind new startup in Dallas.

 Being a Realtor, I had worked with investors and thought I knew what to expect – 70% of full market value minus repairs.
 Instead, we were shocked by how generous the offer was compared to other investor offers we solicited.
 We accepted right away.